static-frame/static-frame/README.rst

 <FrameGO>
 <IndexGO> sepal_l   sepal_w   predict         observed       correct <<U8>
 <Index>
-136       6.3       3.4       Iris-virginica  Iris-virginica True
+133       6.3       2.8       Iris-versicolor Iris-virginica False
-137       6.4       3.1       Iris-virginica  Iris-virginica True
+138       6.0       3.0       Iris-versicolor Iris-virginica False
 139       6.9       3.1       Iris-virginica  Iris-virginica True
-146       6.3       2.5       Iris-versicolor Iris-virginica False
 147       6.5       3.0       Iris-virginica  Iris-virginica True
+149       5.9       3.0       Iris-versicolor Iris-virginica False
 <int64>   <float64> <float64> <<U15>          <<U15>         <bool>

-We can sum all correct Boolean to get the number of correct classifications and compare that to the length of the test data.
+To find the percentage of correct classifications among the test data, we can sum the ``correct`` Boolean column and divide that by the size of the test data.

->>> data_test["correct"].sum(), len(data_test)
+>>> data_test["correct"].sum() / len(data_test)
-(22, 30)
+0.7666666666666667

+This simple naive Bayes classifier can predict iris species correct about 77% of the time.

+For more on StaticFrame, see articles, videos, and interviews here: https://static-frame.readthedocs.io/en/latest/intro.html#media

+For an API overview of ``Frame``, see here: https://static-frame.readthedocs.io/en/latest/api_overview/frame.html